villares/py.processing-play/java_to_python.md

 #### Declaring a class

-Class declarations change slightly, roughly, the `def __init__(self …): …` method plays the role of the *constructor* method of a Java class.
-See the `MRect` class in the example **Basics > Objects > Objects** that comes with the Processing IDE.
-You'll have to add `self` as the first parameter of each method, and `self.` to access it's members, methods & attributes.
+Class declarations change slightly, roughly, the `def __init__(self …): …` method plays the role of the *constructor* method definition of a Java class (the method with the same name as the class, that does the object initialization).

+You'll have to add `self` as the first parameter of each method, and then use `self.` to access it's members, any methods or attributes of the class or instance.

+Let's see the `MRect` class in the example **Basics > Objects > Objects** that comes with the Processing IDE.
 **Java**

 ```java